Vienne (department): History

-Established on March 4, 1790, during the French Revolution, Vienne is one of the original 83 departments.
-It was created from parts of the former provinces of Poitou, Touraine, and Berry, the latter being a part of the Duchy of Aquitaine until the 15th century.
+Established on 4 March 1790, during the French Revolution, Vienne is one of the original 83 departments.
+It was created from parts of the former provinces of Poitou, Touraine, and Berry, the last being a part of the Duchy of Aquitaine until the 15th century.

 The original Acadians, who settled in and around what is now Nova Scotia, left Vienne for North America after 1604.
 Kennedy (2014) argues that the emigrants carried to Canada their customs and social structure.
 They were frontier peoples, who dispersed their settlements based on kinship.
 They optimized use of farmland and emphasized trading for a profit.
 They were hierarchical and politically active.

 Geography

 The department of Vienne has an area of 6990 km2.
 Part of the region Nouvelle-Aquitaine, it borders Maine-et-Loire to the northwest, Indre-et-Loire to the north, Indre to the east, Haute-Vienne to the southeast, Charente to the south and Deux-Sèvres to the west.
 It is crossed by the river Vienne, a tributary of the Loire.